CrunchyData/postgres-operator/docs/content/tutorial/update-cluster.md

 Applying software updates for the other components in a Postgres cluster works similarly to the above.
 As pgBackRest and PgBouncer are Kubernetes [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), Kubernetes will help manage the rolling update to minimize disruption.

-## Major Postgres Version Upgrades

-Want to take advantage of the latest and greatest features of PostgreSQL?
-You can do so by performing a [Postgres major version upgrade]({{< relref "guides/major-postgres-version-upgrade.md" >}}).
-Doing so is not in the scope of this tutorial, but you can read our guide on how to [upgrade your version Postgres]({{< relref "guides/major-postgres-version-upgrade.md" >}}).

 ## Next Steps

 Now that we know how to update our software components, let's look at how PGO handles [disaster recovery]({{< relref "./backups.md" >}})!